The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 1. Na Fianna Force

 There’s a clear winner when it comes to the best ride at Emerald Park.
-The brand new coaster Na Fianna Force is AMAZING!
-It’s only the second Vekoma Suspended Thrill Coaster to be built and it’s a great addition to the park.
+The new coaster Na Fianna Force is AMAZING!
+Named after the legendary band of Irish warriors, it’s only the second Vekoma Suspended Thrill Coaster to be built in the world and it’s a great addition to the park.
+The track is 750 metres long and reaches speeds of 90km/h with your legs dangling freely the whole time.
 The layout is fantastic and it’s so smooth.
+It features 3 inversions, which are the first ever inversions on a rollercoaster in Ireland, sending you through a zero-G roll, a corkscrew and a dive loop.
 The interactions with the Quest, even going through its station building, make it even better.
 I can’t believe we have something this good in Ireland!

 Leave a Comment